asadjvd/Ritual-Roast-Three-Tier-Web-Application/Ritual-Roast-Containerized-Application/README.md

 ![RR-VPC](Images/rr-vpc.png)

 ## Step 2
 The VPC would comprise of multiple subnets.
-For the project, we will make use of eight subnets.
-Two subnets, each for Public, Web, Application, and Data across two Availability Zones (us-east-1a and us-east-1b).
+For the project, we will make use of six subnets.
+Two subnets, each for Public, Web application, and Data across two Availability Zones (us-east-1a and us-east-1b).
 The architecture is based on the VPC CIDR block range 10.16.0.0/16.
 Below are the screenshots of the created subnets with the assigned VPC:

 ![RR-Public-Subnet-01-1a](Images/publicsubnet-01-1a.png)